 Kelp is one of the fastest growing organisms on earth and is readily available worldwide.
 By creating knit yarn from kelp (Laminaria Digitata) Algiknit aims to build a sustainable biodegradable fiber alternative to today's domineering petrochemical textiles.
 Meet AlgiKnit.

-1) So, what is AlgiKnit and how do you create it?
+What is AlgiKnit and how did you create it?